autumoswitzerland/autumo-beetroot/doc/running.md

 	```

 6. Place `beetroot-jetty.war` into the `webapps/` folder of your Jetty base directory.
 Start Jetty, then open your browser and navigate `http://localhost:8080/beetroot`.

+**Note**: Keep in mind that Jetty, by default, extracts the WAR into a temporary directory.
+When the server is restarted, this directory is deleted and a new one is created.
+Therefore, you cannot apply patches in this default mode, nor will any data stored inside the internal H2 database persist.
+If you require a persistent deployment, you must configure Jetty to run the application in exploded WAR mode.

 For further instructions, see: [Jetty 12.1 Operations Guide](https://jetty.org/docs/jetty/12.1/operations-guide/begin/index.html).